-Our approach in the treatment of postoperative hypothyroid disease is to auto-transplant healthy thyroid tissues of patients undergoing thyroidectomy into the pre-implanted vascularized Cell Pouch, to reduce the burden and risks of postoperative hypothyroidism.
-Sernova is conducting preclinical research with our Cell Pouch in collaboration with Dr. Sam Wiseman at the University of British Columbia.
+To further expand the potential commercial opportunities for the Cell Pouch System, Sernova is conducting preclinical research with our Cell Pouch for the treatment of postoperative hypothyroidism, in collaboration with Dr. Sam Wiseman at the University of British Columbia.
 This collaboration received funding by a Transplant Venture Grant awarded by the Transplant Research Foundation of British Columbia.
+Our initial approach in the treatment of postoperative hypothyroid disease is to autotransplant healthy thyroid tissues of patients undergoing thyroidectomy into the pre-implanted vascularized Cell Pouch, to reduce the burden and risks of postoperative hypothyroidism.
 The overall aim of the program is the evaluation of the survival and function of thyroid tissue after implantation into the Cell Pouch to establish preclinical proof-of-concept of this novel approach.
 The collaboration is accelerating the Company's research efforts and setting the stage for the preparation of a regulatory submission for future clinical assessment of people suffering from postoperative hypothyroid disease to preserve thyroid function and improve patients' quality of life.